Slaedr/FVENS/Readme.md

 FVENS
 =====

 This is a cell-centered finite volume solver for the two-dimensional compressible Euler equations.
 Unstructured grids having both triangles and quadrangles are supported.
 It includes MUSCL (variable extrapolation) reconstruction using either Green-Gauss or weighted least-squares methods.
-A WENO (weighted essentially non-oscillatory) limiter is available for flows with shocks.
-A number of numerical convective fluxes are available - local Lax-Friedrichs, Van Leer flux vector splitting, HLL (Harten - Lax - Van Leer) and HLLC.
-It currently solves only steady-state problems.
+WENO (weighted essentially non-oscillatory) and Venkatakrishnan limiters are available for flows with shocks.
+A number of numerical convective fluxes are available - local Lax-Friedrichs (Rusanov), Van Leer flux vector splitting, HLL (Harten - Lax - Van Leer), HLLC and Roe-Pike.
+Modified average gradients are used for viscous fluxes.

+Currently, only steady-state problems are supported.
 Both explicit and implicit pseudo-time stepping are avaible.
-Explicit time-stepping uses the forward Euler scheme while implicit time stepping uses the backward Euler scheme.
-Local time-stepping is used.
+Explicit time-stepping uses the forward Euler scheme while implicit time stepping uses the backward Euler scheme; both use local time-steps.
 A number of linear solvers and preconditioners are available.
-One of the focus areas for the project is massively parallel preconditioners for shared-memory machines.

 Building
 --------